plt3/clip-for-me/README.md

   - `python3 cli.py convert /path/to/markdown-file.md` converts the Markdown file to JSON
     - `-o OUTPUT_FILE`: specify output file path
   - `python3 cli.py makedirs /path/to/json-file.json` only creates the directory structure corresponding to the JSON
+    - `-d DELIMITER`: specify delimiter between timestamp and description of each highlight.
+Default is "- "
   - `python3 cli.py download /path/to/json-file.json` creates the directory structure and downloads the videos in the Markdown links from YouTube
+    - options include that of `makedirs`, as well as:
     - `-t`: do not use any multithreading when downloading
   - `python3 cli.py clip /path/to/json-file.json` clips the highlights from the videos that should be already present in the directories
-    - `-d DELIMITER`: specify delimiter between timestamp and description of each highlight.
-Default is "- "
+    - options include that of `makedirs`, as well as:
     - `-n CLIP_NUM_WORDS`: specify number of words to take from the beginning of each highlight's description to make the filename of the highlight clip.
 Default is 4
     - `-l CLIP_LENGTH`: specify length of each highlight clip in seconds.
 Default is 10
     - `-o CLIP_OFFSET`: specify offset of each highlight clip from the marked timestamp in seconds.
 Default is 2